 Up to 70% of pregnant women feel nauseous at some point during their pregnancy (ref).

-During the first 4 months of pregnancy, a severe case of vomiting with pregnancy can develop.
+During the first four months of pregnancy, a severe case of vomiting with pregnancy can develop.
 It is called “Hyperemesis gravidarum”.

 Hyperemesis gravidarum is sought to be the sudden increase in the pregnancy hormones.

-HG is more common in younger obese women, with first-time pregnancy.
+HG is more common in younger obese women with first-time pregnancies.
 The condition can be severe and difficult to manage.

 The symptoms of hyperemesis gravidarum usually start at the 4th or the 5th week of pregnancy.
 Order a pregnancy test if you think nausea and the tendency to vomit are related to possible pregnancy.